-The minimum calculator requirements for each state test that requires calculator use are listed in the following chart.
+The minimum calculator requirements for each state test that requires calculator use are listed in table 4.
 Additional features (e.g., fraction keys, graphing capabilities) are permitted, but are not required.
 The NCDPI does not endorse any brand of calculator.